 You don't have to change around your entire personality or become someone you're not just so people want to be around you.
 In fact, staying true to who you are and feeling comfortable enough to show others that authenticity is something people can respect and be drawn to.
 To help you feel more comfortable, try engaging in some of these nine interesting tricks that experts say people use to make a great impression.

-People who are generally well-liked make a point to use people's names in conversation.
+1 They Use People's Names People who are generally well-liked make a point to use people's names in conversation.
 "Because our names are such an indispensable part of our identity, we love it when people use them," Dr. Lindsay Henderson, PsyD, a psychologist who treats patients virtually via telehealth app LiveHealth Online, tells Bustle.
 "We feel validated when a person refers to us by name during a conversation."
 Making an effort to remember someone's name not only shows them that you're paying attention, it helps to create a rapport more quickly.
+2 They Admit Their Flaws

 Because a lot of the crux of likability comes from authenticity, experts say those who tend to make good impressions don't shy away from their flaws.
 "This doesn’t mean always talk about the mistakes you made, but admit to troubles or mistakes from time to time,"